-Large Bowl - We are big fans of this glass batter bowl that has a handle.
+- Large Bowl: We are big fans of this glass batter bowl with a handle.
 It makes it easy to mix ingredients and keeps the mixing bowl steady on the counter.

-Medium Cookie scoop - To scoop the dough onto the cookie sheets.
-This helps make sure every cookie is the same size.
+- Medium Cookie Scoop: You’ll need one to scoop the dough onto the cookie sheets and ensure every cookie is the same size.

-Parchment Paper - I love that I can use parchment paper line baking sheets and make clean-up a breeze.
-If you are not using parchment paper you will want to spray non-stick cooking spray on your baking sheet to help the cookies not stick or silicone mats.
+- Parchment Paper: I love using parchment paper to line baking sheets and make clean-up a breeze.
+If you are not using parchment paper, you will want to spritz non-stick cooking spray on your baking sheet to help the cookies not stick or use silicone mats.

-Heat resistant potholders - A couple of years ago, we had a fire scare when we didn't realize we had turned a burner on, and a cloth potholder caught fire.
-Thankfully we walked by the kitchen and saw the smoke and were able to get it out ourselves.
+- Heat-Resistant Potholders: A couple of years ago, we had a fire scare when we didn't realize we had turned a burner on, and a cloth potholder caught fire.
+Thankfully, we walked by the kitchen, saw the smoke, and got it out ourselves.
 Since then, we have only used these heat-resistant potholders.

-Cooling Rack - A cooling wire rack is a great way to cool the cookies down.
+- Cooling Rack: A cooling wire rack is a great way to cool down fresh-from-the-oven cookies.

 How to make Eggnog Cookies